-As the coronavirus pandemic transitioned many industries to remote work, the usage of video software like Zoom and Microsoft Teams skyrocketed.
-It’s likely that you now spend a good part of your day talking to your team, prospects, friends, and family members over video conferencing software.
+The coronavirus pandemic transitioned many industries to remote work.
+As a result, the usage of video software like Zoom and Microsoft Teams skyrocketed.

 A virtual background can provide a sense of privacy and show a little brand loyalty and personality on a video conference.
 Plus, they’re great for hiding a messy office or kids popping their heads into your workspace every 5 minutes.
 Here’s a list of some dos and don’ts of virtual backgrounds for your sales calls.

 Try the most collaborative solution to manage, track and payout variable compensation.
 Calculate commissions and pay your team accurately, and on time.Try for Free